Manzil777/Weather-news-aggregator/README.md

 -   **Saved Articles**: Bookmark important news for later reading.
 -   **Responsive Design**: Built with a modern, mobile-first UI using Tailwind CSS.
 -   **Interactive Dashboard**: Visualizations and easy navigation.
+-   **For You Page**: Personalized news feed tailored to your interests.

 ##  Tech Stack